 Here’s a swordfish pasta recipe inspired by margherita pizza.
 This one features fresh tomatoes, basil and mozzarella just like the pizza.
 The combo works well with grilled swordfish and ziti, too!
 We paired the dish with a Greco di Tufo, an Italian white wine.

 Ziti with Swordfish and Truffle Butter

 If you happened to have splurged on some truffle butter and are looking for ways to use it, this Ziti with Swordfish and Truffle Butter recipe is for you!
 The richness of the truffle butter sets up a good Italian red wine pairing for the swordfish — we enjoyed this dish with a Nebbiolo.
-Here are some truffle butter options on Amazon in case you’d like to order some. [affiliate link used] This one definitely earns its place in the best grilled swordfish recipes collection!
+This one definitely earns its place in the best grilled swordfish recipes collection!

 Another grilled swordfish preparation that is red wine friendly!
 The meatiness of the grilled eggplant along with the swordfish lent itself to a pairing with a Valpolicella — a medium bodied red blend from Northern Italy.

 Before we get on to our side dishes for swordfish, let me suggest you checkout our Grilled Seafood Recipes category for more fish on the grill ideas.